 An important part of risk mitigation and loss prevention is having a systemized monitoring process for the continual evaluation and analysis of asset performance and stability.
-Our Manager takes a proactive approach in this area by requiring the submission and review of financial reports of each asset from a borrower on a monthly basis.
+Our Manager takes a proactive approach in this area by requiring the submission and review of financial reports of each asset from a borrower on a quarterly basis.
 This allows for early intervention and develops a cooperative effort with borrowers to help avert and address potential financial difficulties.
 Nonetheless, there may be occasions where an asset is not performing as expected.

-Short-term delinquencies (less than 30 days) on an asset are managed directly by the servicing department.
-Should an asset become 60 days delinquent, it is then placed into technical default status and referred to the collections department for review and implementation of loss prevention measures, which may include utilization of borrower reserves to maintain asset performance, attachment of financial accounts and income, and if necessary, management oversight or operational intervention of the underlying collateral.
+Short-term delinquencies (less than 30 days) on an asset are managed directly by the servicing department with back up monitoring by Asset Management.
+Should an asset become 60 days delinquent, it is then placed into watch or workout status dependent upon Asset Management's determination of the severity of the default.
+Asset Management then reviews more thoroughly for implementation of loss prevention measures, which may include utilization of borrower reserves to maintain asset performance, attachment of financial accounts and income, and if necessary, management oversight or operational intervention of the underlying collateral.

-Any asset in default status is referred to management for instituting a workout plan with the borrower in an effort to quickly analyze options, mitigate loss, and avoid foreclosure action.
-Should workout provisions fail, then through its legal team, the full protections afforded to us pursuant to the loan documents will be enforced, up to and including the foreclosure and sale of the underlying collateral and other assets as necessary.
-All debt instruments contain provisions which preclude the borrower from filing for bankruptcy protection prior to us exercising our rights under the terms of default.
+Any asset in default status is reviewed with management for instituting a workout plan with the borrower in an effort to quickly analyze options, mitigate loss, and avoid foreclosure action.
+Should workout provisions fail, then with management's legal team, the full protections afforded to us pursuant to the loan documents will be enforced, up to and including the foreclosure and sale of the underlying collateral and other assets as necessary.
+Our standard loan documentation contains provisions which make the borrower's filing for bankruptcy protection prior to us exercising our rights under the terms of default an independent event of default.